sjmanyarkiy/group-5-rentease-kenya/README.md

 - Samuel Emanman

 ## Credits

-- Unsplash.com [unsplash.com] - Free Images
+- Unsplash.com — Free Images

+## 📜 License

+MIT License

+---

-## Many thanks to you all
+Many thanks to you all